snowball-tools/registry-sdk/README.md

 - Copy the private key and assign it to variable `PRIVATE_KEY` in the `.env` file.

-- Run the tests in chiba-clonk-client repo:
+- Run the tests in laconic-client repo:

   ```bash
   yarn test